 Buying Guide: Selecting the Right Mattress Size

-What size mattress do I need?
+What mattress size do I need?

 Did you know the average person moves more than 40 times a night, including a dozen full body turns?
 If you choose a mattress that's too small, you're going to alternate between trading groggy elbows with your partner and rolling off onto the floor.
-While it may be easy to forget, mattress measurements matter.
+While it may be easy to forget, mattress size dimensions matter.

 To ensure you don't waste your precious beauty rest, here's a breakdown of your mattress size options and various mattress size measurements.